lint/avg-color-bar/README.md

 Finds the average rgb, hsv, hue, and uses kmeans, xyz, lab, and the most common color to create the bar.

+To extract the frames I used ffmpeg with the command:
+        ffmpeg -i input.mkv -vf fps=.25 images/%04d.jpg